mrpowers-io/jodie/README.md

 This function works only on the Delta Log and does not scan any data in the Delta Table.

+If you want more information about these individual files and their metadata, consider using the `getShuffleFileMetadata` function.
 ## Change Data Feed Helpers

 ### CASE I - When Delta aka Transaction Log gets purged